This is a complete guide to Cyprus Investment in 2021.

 Attractive Tax Exemptions

 Cypriots and foreign settlers enjoy a wide array of tax exemptions and benefits.
-The corporate income tax rate is as low as 12.5%, and Cyprus does not charge any taxation for capital gains.
+The corporate income tax rate is as low as 12.5%, and Cyprus does not charge any taxation for capital gains deriving from the sale of company shares.
 Citizens enjoy access to a wide range of EU directives, and the island shares an extensive double tax treaty network with more than 60 countries across the world.

 High Living Standards